Stop Calling Yourself Lazy. Your Brain Might Just Be in a Loop.

 Motivation may not be the issue.
 You might just be neurologically overwhelmed…

-Chances are, laziness isn’t the issue.
+Chances are that laziness isn’t the issue.

-Let’s unpack what’s really happening.
+So, let’s unpack what’s really happening.

 The Myth of Laziness: What Most People Get Wrong